Vehicle Ownership - Polestar

 You'll keep the car for as long as you need for up to 2 years.

-No balloon payments, no complicated insurance or tax calculations to worry about, and we even cover maintenance costs.
-All you have to do is pay for fuel (and maybe the occasional carwash).
+No balloon payments, no complicated insurance or tax calculations to worry about.
+All you have to do is pay for fuel (and maybe the occasional carwash) and arrange insurance.

 There is no obligation to buy or sell the car at the end of the term, and you can easily switch to a new car as and when you want to.